 - Iceland weather in June, July, August: The days are as long 20-22 hours of daylight which means you can explore the waterfalls and other Ring Road sights until you want to sleep.
 In the evenings it doesn’t get really cold but this is still by far the warmest and best time to visit Iceland.

 - Average temperatures in Iceland by July and through the year: Below are some of the average temperatures of Reykjavik during the year.
 For tips on visiting Iceland in March check out Diana’s Healthy Living post.
+If you are visiting Iceland for Northern Lights check out tips on things to know about the Aurora Borealis visuals.

 Things To Do In Iceland In July And Summer Months